Jeddy939/Grader/README.md

 - `feedback_review_prompt.txt` – prompt used to check the AI feedback against the student's submission.
 - `grade_review_prompt.txt` – prompt used to double-check the fairness of the final grade.
 - `grading_process.log` and `draft_grading_process.log` – example log files created by the scripts.
+- `rubric.yml` and `rubric_prompt.json` – single source of rubric information used by both graders.
 - `venv/` – Python virtual environment containing all dependencies (committed for portability).

 ## Requirements